ashamarieparke/RPSgame/README.md

 #rockpaperscissors

-A beginner friendly Python program that allows the user to play rock paper scissors with the computer.
+A beginner friendly Python program that allows the user to play the rock paper scissors game with the computer.